staxrip/staxrip/md/test-build.md

 - PCM wasn't demuxed from MP4/MOV files
 - shutdown was broken on creators update
 - changed x264 qpmin default value from 10 to 0
+- fixed more then one hardcoded subtitle is added to the script automatically

 #### Tweaks